MorganAriss/starter-todo4/README.md

 # starter-todo
-Starter project for COMP4711 lab 5, Fall 2017
+COMP4711 lab 5,

-It "works" out of the box, sort of, but needs beefing up :( Your job is to fix it, per lab 5 directions :)
+Extended to Lab 6

+All jobs completed.
+Todo list working as expected.